 Considering he has access also to Grandfather’s Blessing, he can sort out the needs of the warband by himself adding Movement in the initial turns when is needed to reach the enemies, and Strength later on when the engagements start.

-The Plaguebringer presents 4 attacks at Strength 3 for 2/4 damage, while the Plague Drone has only 3 attacks and minimum damage 1.
-The Rot Fly Venomous Sting ability allows for a Double to immobilize a victim: on a 2+ the enemy cannot do disengage or move actions for the rest of the battle round (pretty good for a Double).
+The Plaguebringer presents 5 attacks at Strength 4 for 2/4 damage, while the Plague Drone has 1 attack less (4).
+The Rot Fly Venomous Sting ability allows for a Double to immobilize a victim: on a 2+ the enemy cannot perform disengage or move actions for the rest of the battle round (pretty good for a Double).